 The health of a home starts at the ground level.
-The building foundation, basement, and crawl space are all critical.
+The building’s foundation and basement or crawl space are all critical.

 Your lower level will determine the air quality throughout your home as your home's natural air circulation draws air upwards from your basement or crawl space.

 Your basement or crawl space also can protect your home from water and flooding.
-If you have a secure barrier in place, you could be able to avoid the damaging effects of a flood, thus preservice the longevity of your structure and home appliances.
+If you have a secure interior drainage system or other barrier in place, you could be able to avoid the damaging effects of a flood, thus preserving the longevity of your structure and home appliances.

 Securing your foundation and repairing cracks is also one of the key aspects of preventing pests, insects, and animals that can spread disease and damage your property.

 Plus, because appliances like water heaters and furnaces often are located in a basement, a better environment will help them to last longer and perform better.

 How Can You Make Your Home a Healthy Building?